ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 following Ki power to your repertoire.

 ##### Breath of Fire
 As an action, you can spend 1 Ki to cast the burning hands spell.
 This requires only verbal components.
-You can spend additional Ki to heighten the spell.
+You can spend additional Ki to heighten the spell (up to the normal limit of ki spells).

 #### Drunken Style Stance [Stance]
 Also starting at 3rd level, you can use a bonus action to enter the